2025 Legislative Agenda

 Drive down prices

 Update: This bill is still in play!
 The Senate bill is the one to watch: SB 5083 was voted out of the Senate with an amendment clarifying sole community hospitals.
-The bill had a hearing in Appropriations on March 19 and is scheduled for an executive session on March 24.
+The bill passed out of the House Appropriations Committee on March 24 and is now in the House Rules Committee.

 Senate Bill 5083 and House Bill 1123 improves access to key health care services and drives down the cost of health care by rebalancing our health care spending.
 The bill does this by setting a reasonable limit on how much public and school employees (PEBB/SEBB) pay for hospital inpatient services and setting a minimum payment level for community-based primary care and behavioral health services.